Skip to main content

 What is a digital learning environment?

-A digital learning environment (DLE) is a student-centred framework where digital resources, technologies and applications make it possible for learners to access educational resources at any time, from anywhere.
+A digital learning environment (DLE) is a student-centred framework in which digital resources, technologies and applications allow learners to access educational resources at any time and from anywhere.

-In an ideal world, a digital learning environment is used not only to deliver content, but to enable better interaction and collaboration between learners and educators, and to ensure that learners meet their learning objectives.
+In an ideal world, a digital learning environment is used not only to deliver content but also to enable better interaction and collaboration between learners and educators and to ensure that learners meet their learning objectives.

 Synchronous learning vs asynchronous learning